 Here’s Clayton, Level 10 Parkour Samurai from Pacific Rim Athletics doing some outdoor training.
 This is a wall inward front flip off of a rock in a nearby neighborhood.
 There are plenty of parks and natural environments to be able to do parkour, once you have built a strong foundation, strength, and skill.

 And here’s Ben, another athlete from Pacific Rim Athletics, doing a front flip drop from out of the window of his home somewhere in Alaska.

 HOW TO MASTER PARKOUR

-At Pacific Rim Athletics, we have a 10 Level System for advancement in all the 5 Styles we teach.
+At Pacific Rim Athletics, a 10 Level System is used for advancement in all the 5 Styles.

 Parkour Samurai is one of those Styles.

 Here’s how the SYSTEM LOOKS:

 You learn “Every Flip In The Book” on each one of the 5 Elements:

 - Floor: Tumbling & Tricking (front flips, back flips, twisting flips, double flips, etc.)

 - Wall: All flip variations done on the wall